Robustifying ML-powered Network Classifiers with PANTS

-Multiple network management tasks, from resource allocation to intrusion detection, rely on some form of ML-based network-traffic classification (\netApp).
+Multiple network management tasks, from resource allocation to intrusion detection, rely on some form of ML-based network traffic classification (\netApp).
 Despite their potential, \netApps are vulnerable to adversarial inputs, which can lead to outages, poor decision-making, and security violations, among other issues.

 The goal of this paper is to help network operators assess and enhance the robustness of their \netApp against adversarial inputs.
 The most critical step for this is generating inputs that can fool the \netApp while being realizable under various threat models.
 Compared to other ML models, finding adversarial inputs against \netApps is more challenging due to the existence of non-differentiable components \eg traffic engineering and the need to constrain inputs to preserve semantics and ensure reliability.
 These factors prevent the direct use of well-established gradient-based methods developed in adversarial ML (AML).